 27 year old Sean Moylan of Novato, California took his life on the bridge on June 5, 2014.
 The interesting fact about Sean Moylan was his involvement with the Golden Gate District Board of Directors.
 He was in fact the grandson of John Moylan–president of the board.

 While on the board of directors, Sean campaigned for the installation of suicide barriers on the bridge.
-Even more ironically, Sean’s grandfather John Moylan mentioned that while his grandson’s death was tragic, the lack of suicide barriers were not to blame.
+Adding even more irony, Sean’s grandfather John Moylan mentioned that while his grandson’s death was tragic, the lack of suicide barriers were not to blame.
 Sean had already attempted suicide by walking in front of a truck in Oregon a few months prior after his ex girlfriend broke up with him.

 A long term study by Dr. Seiden renders no obvious correlation with the bridge, but a crisis oriented mindset has been suggested.
 Clearly, the problem needs to be solved at the root.
 What’s causes suicidal behavior to begin with?
 That’s a completely separate topic on its own.